-7. Add 2 tbsp more water.
+7. Add 2 to 3 tbsp more water.
 I used about 3 tbsps.

 8. The batter should be neither thin or too thick, but must be of spreading consistency.
 Set this aside.

 9. Grease or season your tawa well with few drops of oil.
 Rub with a sliced onion or kitchen tissue.
 I season my cast iron pan after every wash and wipe off the excess oil before storing it.
-I grease it again before use.
+I heat it and grease it again before use.

 10. When the pan turns hot, pour half of the prepared batter.